Jeffresh/medic-database-checking/README.md

 ([a-z]+,)([a-z]+,)([a-z]+,)?(2[8-9]|[3-9][0-9]),[CD]
 ```

-How you can see, its very similar to the definitions that we constructed in each step, even if you dont know about *REs* in programming, its very understable.
+How you can see, its very similar to the definitions that we constructed in each step, even if you dont know about *REs* in programming, its very understandable.